Nikita Mirzani: Sandie sisters

-On 5 September 2012, Nikita was in a fight with three other women at SHY rooftop bar in Kemang, South Jakarta.
-Nikita claimed her friend Angela Army was stimulating kissing and striptease on the dance floor, prompting sisters Beverly Sheila Sandie and Olivia Mei Sandie to laugh at Army.
-Nikita said she approached Army and advised her to tone down her dancing to avoid being ridiculed.
-She said Army responded by striking and choking Beverly, while Olivia attacked Army.
-Nikita then grabbed and dragged Olivia by the hair and the fight continued from the building's fourth floor to in front of the third floor lift.
-During the melee, Nikita suffered a cut lip.
-The Sandie sisters later filed a police complaint, alleging that Nikita had grabbed, punched and kicked them.
+On 5 September 2012, Nikita Mirzani was involved in a fight with three other women at the SHY Rooftop Bar in Kemang, South Jakarta.
+Nikita Mirzani claimed her friend, Angela Army, had been engaging in provocative behavior- kissing and performing a striptease on the dance floor- which caused sisters Beverly Sheila Sandie and Olivia Mei Sandie to laugh at her.
+Nikita Mirzani said she approached Army and advised her to tone down her dancing to avoid being ridiculed.
+She said Army responded by striking and choking Beverly, while Olivia Mei attacked Army.
+Nikita Mirzani then grabbed and dragged Olivia Mei by the hair and the fight continued from the building's fourth floor to in front of the third floor lift.
+During the melee, Nikita Mirzani suffered a cut lip.
+The Sandie sisters later filed a police complaint, alleging that Nikita Mirzani had grabbed, punched and kicked them.
 Their father said the sisters had only been laughing at the sight of a male friend acting like a woman.
-He said Army felt insulted by the laughter and pulled Beverly's hair, prompting Olivia to get up, only to be attacked by Nikita.
-Nikita was arrested and tried for assault at South Jakarta District Court.
+He said Army felt insulted by the laughter and pulled Beverly's hair, prompting Olivia Mei to get up, only to be attacked by Nikita Mirzani.
+Nikita Mirzani was arrested and tried for assault at South Jakarta District Court.
 She was held in police custody for 57 days before being released on the condition that she report to police.
 On 24 April 2013, South Jakarta District Court sentenced her to four months' imprisonment.
-Nikita appealed to Jakarta High Court, which upheld the guilty verdict and extended her sentence by another month.
+Nikita Mirzani appealed to Jakarta High Court, which upheld the guilty verdict and extended her sentence by another month.
 She then appealed to the Supreme Court, which on 16 April 2014 rejected her appeal.
-In early 2015, she was required to serve a prison term of 93 days to complete her 150-day sentence.
+In early 2015, she was required to serve a prison term of 93 days to complete her 150 day sentence.

 Bandung fight

-In the early hours of 27 July 2013, Nikita was involved in a physical altercation with a 25-year-old university student, Fitri Sri Handayani alias Fia, during Ramadan at the Golden Monkey bar and restaurant in Bandung, West Java.
+In the early hours of 27 July 2013, Nikita Mirzani was involved in a physical altercation with a 25 year old university student, Fitri Sri Handayani alias Fia, during Ramadan at the Golden Monkey bar and restaurant in Bandung, West Java.
 Both women were injured in the fight and reported each other to police.
-Fia said she was leaving the venue at 2:30am when a fight started near the entrance, so she curiously approached the melee, only to be punched in the right eye by Nikita.
+Fia said she was leaving the venue at 2:30 am when a fight started near the entrance, so she curiously approached the melee, only to be punched in the right eye by Nikita Mirzani.
 Fia was also allegedly assaulted by Onadio Leonardo, the vocalist of the band Killing Me Inside.
-Indonesian media reported that Fia had requested "peace money" of Rp300 million from Nikita for the case not to proceed to court.
+Indonesian media reported that Fia had requested "peace money" of Rp300 million from Nikita Mirzani for the case not to proceed to court.
 Fia's lawyer denied there had been such a request.
 The two women on 6 February 2014 jointly withdrew their respective police reports.